 Oakwood Cemetery also has an eerie side, click here to read about it at Weird, Texas.

 8. Gonzales Memorial Museum, Gonzales

 Visit the Cradle of Texas Independence, where the first shots of the Texas Revolution were fired.
 Learn about the iconic, “Come and Take It” flag!
 A walk along downtown Gonzales takes you to the Texas History Museum District, including The Gonzales Memorial Museum, the Old Jail Museum, the Eggleston House, the J B Wells House and the Pioneer Village Living History Center.

 9. Granbury Texas Independence Day, Granbury

-March 2nd and 3rd downtown Granbury will light up as entertainers, vendors and more fill the square, including one of my favorites, the Buttermilk Junction String Band at 5pm.
+March 2nd and 3rd downtown Granbury will light up as entertainers, vendors and more fill the square.

 Elizabeth Crockett, wife of Davey Crockett who died at the Alamo, was laid to rest in Acton.
 Her burial site is now the Acton State Historical Park, the smallest state park.
 On Sunday, March 3rd, they will have a memorial service beginning at 1pm.